superbrothers/kubernetes-docs/kubectl_label.md

   # Update a pod identified by the type and name in "pod.json"
   kubectl label -f pod.json status=unhealthy

-  # Update pod 'foo' only if the resource is unchanged from version 1.
+  # Update pod 'foo' only if the resource is unchanged from version 1
   kubectl label pods foo status=unhealthy --resource-version=1

-  # Update pod 'foo' by removing a label named 'bar' if it exists.
+  # Update pod 'foo' by removing a label named 'bar' if it exists
-  # Does not require the --overwrite flag.
+  # Does not require the --overwrite flag
   kubectl label pods foo bar-
 ```